Pete’s and Vicki’s Gear

-The gear that I use ranges from the digital world through to the film world.
-Yes I embrace both as there are advantages for both and there may come a time when film is no longer made and I will not be able to use my film cameras.
+The gear that we use ranges from the digital world through to the film world.
+Yes we embrace both as there are advantages for both and there may come a time when film is no longer made and we will not be able to use my film cameras.

-In this area I use the Fuji 16×7, Noblex Pro 12×6, Mamiya 645 and Nikon f100.
+In this area we use the Fuji 16×7, Noblex Pro 12×6, Mamiya 645 and Nikon f100.
 Why so many cameras and why film.
-Each one of the film cameras has its own role and I use them where I feel the digital world hasn’t matched it at this point in time.
-I have no doubt that in time, I’m sure digital will match it in the larger format cameras but until that comes about, I will continue to use the above cameras to achieve the results that I need.
+Each one of the film cameras has its own role and we use them where we feel the digital world hasn’t matched it at this point in time.
+The Larger format cameras are stunning in their final result but their prices are too prohibitive for most of us.Maybe in time these prices will drop.

-I have a Canon 6d and a canon 7dmark2 Both are outstanding cameras and I just think they are just perfect for me.
+We both have a Canon 6dmark 2 as we have just updated to this awesome camera and the canon 7dmark2 Both are outstanding cameras and I just think they are just perfect for me.

-I love the 7d mark2.
-This camera is gold. i use it for all of my wildlife and at 10 frames a second, it is sensational!!!
-Why pay $6000 plus for the 1dx mark two for an extra few frames a second.
-Once again for me, I’d rather have two bodies for the price of one.
+We love the 7d mark2.
+This camera is gold.
+We use it for all of our wildlife shots and at 10 frames a second, it is sensational!!!
+Why pay $8000 plus for the 1dx mark 2 for an extra few frames a second.
+Once again for us, I’d rather have two bodies for the price of one.
 Well you would get 3 bodies.

-Don’t get me wrong the 1Dx mark2 is Canon’s flag ship and is gold on so many levels and if money was no option, then its worth having in your kit.
+Don’t get us wrong the 1Dx mark2 is Canon’s flag ship and is gold on so many levels and if money was no option, then it’s worth having in your kit.

-The 7d mark2 is by far my favorite Canon camera.
-I love that it is a half frame camera which means when you put the 100-400f5.6 mark2 on it, the crop factor kicks in and you never look back.
-I need to state that in my gear, it is the 100-400 5.6 mark2 lens that I now use.
-I use to use the 100-400 5.6 mark1 lens and if you have this lens, there is nothing wrong with it.
+The 7d mark2 is by far our favorite Canon camera for wildlife.
+We love that it is a half frame camera which means when you put the 100-400f5.6 mark2 on it, the crop factor kicks in and you never look back.
+We use to use the 100-400 5.6 mark1 lens and if you have this lens, there is nothing wrong with it.
 The newer one is sharper but if you didn’t have the use of the new lens, you would be more than happy with the mark1 version.

 If you have thinking about buying the mark1 version as you can’t afford the latest version, then go to the link below and all the pics there are taken with the mark 1 version of the 100-400 5.6 lens.
 You’ll see there is nothing wrong with these pictures.

-If you go to my Africa Tours page, my blogs in Africa, 98% are taken with the 7Dmark2.
+As already has been mentioned on this page Tours page, our blogs in Africa, 98% are taken with the 7Dmark2.
 The 10 frames a second is so fast and you never miss a beat with it.

-The images on my African pages speaks for themselves and it’s a camera that is a game changer for so many and you can do wildlife at an affordable level.
+The images on our website https://www.africarunningwildsafaris.com.au/ pages speaks for themselves and it’s a camera that is a game changer for so many and you can do wildlife at an affordable level.

 At the end of the day, it all comes down to what works for you.
-For myself having the full frame for my landscape is a must and the 6D is ideal for that.
-If you are into wildlife photography , then in my opinion a half frame camera is a must and the 7D mark 2 works for me as well.
+For oursleves having the full frame for our landscape is a must and the 6D is ideal for that.
+If you are into wildlife photography , then in our opinion a half frame camera is a must and the 7D mark 2 works for us as well.

-I have two vanguard Tripods that are outstanding and both have out lasted anything that I’ve ever had before.
-My favourite is Altra Pro 264AT.
-What I love about this tripod is that I can take out the centre pole out and have the laying flat on the ground which makes it ideal for getting down low!!!
+We have two vanguard Tripods that are outstanding and both have out lasted anything that we’ve ever had before.
+Our favourite is Altra Pro 264AT.
+What we love about this tripod is that I can take out the centre pole out and have the laying flat on the ground which makes it ideal for getting down low!!!

-I have a 16-35 f2.8, mark 1 version.
-That’s my favorite lens.
-100mm f2.8macro, not the L series, 24-105mm f4, 15mm fisheye linear and 70-200f4 L series which is so sharp and a fraction of the price of the 2.8 model and it is so light on comparison.The last lens is the 100-400 f5.6 mark 2 version which is so sharp and all of my African Wildlife is shot with this lens.
-The images speak for themselves with this lens.Below there are some examples for you to see. the rest can be found on my blog and African Tours page.
+We have a 16-35 f2.8, mark 1 and 2 version.
+That’s our favorite lens.
+100mm f2.8macro, not the L series, 24-105mm f4, 15mm fisheye linear and 70-200f4 L series which is so sharp and a fraction of the price of the 2.8 model and it is so light on comparison.The last lens is the 100-400 f5.6 mark 2 version which is so sharp and all of our African Wildlife shots are taken with this lens.
+The images speak for themselves with this lens.Below there are some examples for you to see. the rest can be found on our blog and African Tours page.